Deep breathing Exercises

 Anyone can benefit from deep breathing techniques, but they play an especially important role in the COVID-19 recovery process.
 The exercises can be easily incorporated into your daily routine.

-Phase 4: Deep Breathing in Standing
+Phase 1: Deep Breathing in Supine (on your back)

 - Close your lips and place your tongue on the roof of your mouth.